 1. Data Protection and Privacy is a Non-Negotiable

-As a field service company operating in 2020, your current and future customers want to know what data you have and how you’re using it.
+As a field service company operating as an essential service in 2020, maintaining strong cyber security is not only a prerequisite for staying open, it is necessary to build trust with your stressed and concerned customers.
 To reassure your customers and drive long-term loyalty, field service companies will need to step it up when it comes to data transparency.
 Companies must be able to show they’re not compromising sensitive information so customers don’t hesitate to input their addresses, phone numbers, and credit card numbers into the field service management suite you use to run your business.

 2. Field Service Software is Essential to Communication

-This year, it’s essential to invest in field service software that enables this quick and easy communication.
+This year, it’s essential to invest in field service software that reaches your customers where they are, online.

 3. Appointment Scheduling Software is Taking Over